 4. Finest Fayre

 If you are searching for the best British culinary icon, don’t forget to try scotch egg in Finest Fayre.
 Scotch eggs are hard-boiled eggs wrapped in meat and coated in bread crumbs before being baked or deep-fried.
+You can also try salads or breakfast muffins.

 5. The Cheese Food Trucks

-The best street food award goes to the cheese truck in Maltby street market for offering some of the most delicious cheese sandwiches in the sandwich food scene in London since 2014.
+The best street food award goes to the cheese truck in Maltby Street Market for offering some of the most delicious cheese sandwiches in the sandwich food scene in London since 2014.

-What’s more?
-This Cheese truck is a true legend in the London street food scene, started to gain popularity in Dubai and Abu Dhabi.
+On Sundays, they offer four different types of sandwiches—from Chorizo to Queso Chihuahua. .
+This Cheese truck is a true legend in the London street food scene and has started to gain popularity in Dubai and Abu Dhabi.

 6. African Volcano